uber-go/guide/src/error-once.md

 # Handle Errors Once

-When a function receives an error from a callee, it can handle it in a variety of different ways depending on what it knows about the error.
+When a caller receives an error from a callee, it can handle it in a variety of different ways depending on what it knows about the error.

 These include, but not are limited to:

-- if the function contract defines specific errors, matching the error with `errors.Is` or `errors.As` and handling the branches differently
+- if the callee contract defines specific errors, matching the error with `errors.Is` or `errors.As` and handling the branches differently
 - if the error is recoverable,